-Applications C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2006.
+C1 First-time, first-year, (freshmen) students: Provide the number of degree-seeking, first-time, first-year students who applied, were admitted, and enrolled (full- or part-time) in fall 2007.
 Include early decision, early action, and students who began studies during summer in this cohort.
 Applicants should include only those students who fulfilled the requirements for consideration for admission (i.e., who completed actionable applications) and who have been notified of one of the following actions: admission, nonadmission, placement on waiting list, or application withdrawn (by applicant or institution).
 Admitted applicants should include wait-listed students who were subsequently offered admission.

-C1 Total first-time, first-year (freshman) men who applied 3442 C1 Total first-time, first-year (freshman) women who applied 6113 Applied 9555 C1 Total first-time, first-year (freshman) men who were admitted 2064 C1 Total first-time, first-year (freshman) women who were admitted 3916 Admitted 5980 C1 Total full-time, first-time, first-year (freshman) men who enrolled 617 C1 Total part-time, first-time, first-year (freshman) men who enrolled 30 Men enrolled 647 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1159 C1 Total part-time, first-time, first-year (freshman) women who enrolled 39 Women enrolled 1109 aumocion mae contingent on opace avanability Yes No C2 Do you have a policy of placing students on a waiting list?
-X C2 If yes, please answer the questions below for fall 2006 admissions: C2 Number of qualified applicants offered a placed on waiting list C2 Number accepting a place on the waiting list C2 Number of wait-listed students admitted C2 Is your waiting list ranked?
-C2 If yes, do you release that information to students?
-C2 Do you release that information to school counselors?
+C1 Total first-time, first-year (freshman) men who applied 3584 C1 Total first-time, first-year (freshman) women who applied 6433 Applied 10017 C1 Total first-time, first-year (freshman) men who were admitted 2075 C1 Total first-time, first-year (freshman) women who were admitted 4037 Admitted 6112 C1 Total full-time, first-time, first-year (freshman) men who enrolled 566 C1 Total part-time, first-time, first-year (freshman) men who enrolled 30 Men enrolled 596 C1 Total full-time, first-time, first-year (freshman) women who enrolled 1104 C1 Total part-time, first-time, first-year (freshman) women who enrolled 45 Women enrolled 1149

-C2 Freshman wait-listed students (students who met admission requirements but whose final
+C2 Freshman wait-listed students (students who met admission requirements but whose final admission was contingent on space availability)